The MSG Data Manager

 This program requires a display size of at least 800 x 700 pixels.

-If you are interested in MSG data, did you know that with the same EUMETCast reception hardware you can now get high resolution AVHRR data from the polar orbiting satellites such as NOAA-17, NOAA-18 and Metop-A?
-I have software for these EUMETSAT options in my AVHRR Manager, DWDSAT HRPT Viewer, and my Metop Manager.
+If you are interested in MSG data, did you know that with the same EUMETCast reception hardware you can now get high resolution AVHRR data from the polar orbiting satellites such as NOAA-19 and Metop-A and Metop-B I have software for these EUMETSAT options in my AVHRR Manager, DWDSAT HRPT Viewer, and my Metop Manager.

 Here are some sample still screen-shots showing the MSG Animator in action.
 You can use thermal channel, water-vapour channel or visible channel data as the source of the animation and, by using colour look-up tables, this date can be made easier to understand.

 Beta version: This program is under continual development - check here for the latest update.

 Visit the SatSignal self-help group to discuss this software with other users

 In addition to the software listed on this page, I have a number of other software packages for processing Meteosat-8/9/10/11 data including MSG to GeoTIFF for converting the data to radiance, brightness-temperature and reflectance and saving the results as GeoTIFF files, and the MSG Fire Tracker for detecting fire hot-spots using a multi-channel algorithm and reporting the results up to an FTP server.
 Please contact me if you are interested in this software.
 I can also supply readers for the EARS ATOVS data, the Sea-Ice and Sea-Surface Temperature (SST) data, and the GRIB data from EUMETCast MPEF and DWDSAT data broadcast over the DWDSAT service.